5 gal. (18.9 liter milk batch)

 Procedure:

-- Warm milk to 86f(30c).
+1. Warm milk to 86f(30c).
 Sprinkle 1/8th tsp.
-Kazu or Chr.
-Hansen 11-19 culture onto milk.
+Starter culture onto milk.
 Allow 5 minutes for culture to dissolve on the surface of the milk, then stir gently for a few minutes.
+Allow to ripen for 30 - 45 min at 86F.

-- Add rennet (do not use vegetable rennet).
-Cut curds into ½ inch pieces at the beginning of the clean break.
+3. Cut curds into ½ inch pieces at the beginning of the clean break.
 Stir curds until they sink to the bottom of the vat, about 10 minutes, longer for higher fat milk.
-Add ½ gal.(1.9l) of water 176f(80c) to the vat.
+Add hot water slowly 176f(80c) to the vat; watch temp as it will rise.

-- Adjust the amount of water if your batch is more than 5 gallons of milk.
-Remove at least 1/3 of the whey replacing it with the same volume of water 111f(43.8c).
+5. Remove another 1/3 of the whey replacing it slowly with the hot water heating to 100f(37c).
 Stir the curds to keep them from matting.
 Allow the curds to sit in the vat for another 20 minutes, stirring only to keep them from matting.
 The temperature should stabilize at 99-100f(37c.

-- Dress in 50 or 60 grade cheese cloth and apply a light pressing(20lbs of weight) for another hour per side.
+10. Dress in 50 or 60 grade cheese cloth and apply a light pressing(20lbs of weight) for another hour per side.
 Press again for one hour per side at a heavier pressing (40lbs of weight).
-Brine in heavy brine** for 12 hours for every 5 lbs (2.2 kg) of cheese.
-For small cheeses less than 5 lbs, brine for 8-10 hours.
+Brine in heavy brine** for 12 hours for every 5 lbs (2.2 kg) of cheese; for this smaller 2 gallon cheese brine for 8 hrs.

 **Heavy Brine: 2 lbs.(900 grams) of non-iodized salt to one gallon of clean pre-boiled/cooled water.
 Use Salometer*** to achieve a salt concentration of 20-23° Baumè(1.148-1.169) Specific Gravity or 25% saturation.